History and Organization

 Prospective candidates may be required to demonstrate proficiency in at least one foreign language.
 In all areas of study the student must satisfactorily pass a general or qualifying examination which, at the program's discretion, may be in one or more parts and may be written, oral, or both.
 In addition, all prospective candidates must write a doctoral dissertation and defend it in a Final Oral Examination.

-To be eligible for the Ph.D. degree, the student must have (1) completed all course and residence requirements, (2) passed all language and qualifying examinations, and (3) written and successfully defended the doctoral dissertation.
+To be eligible for the Ph.D. degree, the student must (1) complete all course, residence, and teaching requirements, (2) pass all language and qualifying examinations, (3) have written and successfully defended the doctoral dissertation, and (4) be otherwise in good standing.

 Students entering Brandeis University with no previous graduate work must earn the doctorate within eight years from the inception of study.
 Students who are granted credit for a year of graduate work completed elsewhere must earn the degree within seven years from the inception of their study at Brandeis.